- A Guide to Chemotherapy

 - Thoughts, emotions, and chemo

 - More information from your American Cancer Society

-Some people, usually women, put on weight during chemo.
+Some people put on weight during chemo.
 We aren’t sure why this happens.

 Whether you gain weight or not, good nutrition is very important during treatment.
 People who eat well cope with side effects better and are better able to fight infection.
 Their bodies can also rebuild healthy tissues faster.